ryhamz/ryhamz.github.io/_posts/2017-09-21-ryhamz-blog-started.md

 Here it is.

-While I'm not sure if I ever want to steamline the content on here, I do have some ideas.
+While I'm not sure if I ever want to streamline the content on here, I do have some ideas.

 Things that I am interested in: